stacks-network/docs/_develop/radiks-intro.md

 2. Saves a raw JSON of this encrypted data in the user's Gaia storage.
 3. Stores the encrypted data on the Radiks server.

-{% include question.html content="You didn't state this in the original but I am assuming the data is user data not just general application data.
-Is this correct?
-See the following paragraph which was taken from your server docs, in particular you had the last sentence regarding unencrypted data.
-Still isn't clear to me when is data in unencrypted and how it is identified from data the user wants signed." %}

 Radiks stores both public data and sensitive, non-private data.
-Radiks encrypts sensitive data before it leaves the client.
+Radiks encrypts sensitive data by default before the data leaves the client.
 Your application can query Radiks for public data and then decrypt the sensitive information on the client.
-This means that the server is only able to return queries for unencrypted data.
+This means that the Radiks server is only able to return queries for unencrypted data.

 ## How Radiks authorizes writes